-For anyone interested, below is a link to my Curriculum Vitae, which, in this version, attends mainly to my Ruskin work.
-If you wish to be in touch about any aspect of it, send an e-mail to the same e-address.
+Also below is a link to my Curriculum Vitae, which, in this version, attends mainly to my Ruskin work.
+If you wish to be in touch about any aspect of it, send a note to the same e-address.

 I hope you enjoy the excerpts from Ruskin’s works which are the raison d’etre of this site.
-For the quarter century and more mentioned they have enlighted and bouyed me up, especially during those moments when the daily conundra of life have seemed to indicate that nothing but tragedy and hopelessness will reign on our troubled globe.
-In such moments, Ruskin can be for us, as he was for so many of his contemporaries, a tonic, a still-shining beacon pointing us toward what Plaot called The Good.
+For the last three decades and more they have enlighted me and bouyed me up, especially during those moments when the conundra of life have seemed to suggesst that nothing but tragedy and hopelessness are destined to reign on our troubled globe.
+In such moments, Ruskin can be for us, as he was for so many of his contemporaries, a tonic, a still-shining beacon directing us toward what Plato called The Good.